-Section VI Judicial Holds
+Section V Judicial Holds

-The Office of Student Conduct and Judicial Affairs may place a Judicial Hold on a student with the Office of the Registrar for non-compliance with required sanctions, for nonpayment of fines or other assessments after judicial action, for not cooperating with the judicial process under the Code, for having pending Student Code of Conduct allegations, and for other causes as necessary.
+The Office of the Vice President for Student Services may place a Judicial Hold on a student with the Office of the Registrar for non-compliance with required sanctions, for nonpayment of fines or other assessments after judicial action, for not cooperating with the judicial process under the Code, for having pending Student Code of Conduct allegations, and for other causes as necessary.
 In general, students with Judicial Holds may not register for classes, receive copies of their transcripts or grades, have their transcript released to other parties, or graduate.
-The Judicial Hold is an administrative action authorized by The Office of Student Conduct and Judicial Affairs and is not a disciplinary sanction under the Code for purposes of the internal records of the student.
+The Judicial Hold is an administrative action authorized by the Office of the Vice President for Student Services and is not a disciplinary sanction under the Code for purposes of the internal records of the student.

-Special Note: The University administration and The Office of Student Conduct and Judicial Affairs reserve the right to develop techniques and methods of discipline to contend with any violation of University policies, the lawful mission of the University, this Student Code of Conduct, or any other violation it has failed to anticipate.
+Special Note: The University administration and the Office of the Vice President for Student Services/Dean of Students reserve the right to develop techniques and methods of discipline to contend with any violation of University policies, the lawful mission of the University, this Student Code of Conduct, or any other violation it has failed to anticipate.

-Section VII Student Code of Conduct Violations

-The University deems the following acts unacceptable and violations of the Student Code of Conduct.
+Section VI Student Code of Conduct Violations The University deems the following acts unacceptable and violations of the Student Code of Conduct.
 Acting under the influence of drugs and/or alcohol does not diminish or excuse a violation of the Disciplinary Code.
 This list may not be all inclusive of inappropriate behavior or misconduct.
 Any student found to have committed or to have attempted to commit the following misconduct is subject to the disciplinary sanctions outlined in Section IV.